Kazakhstan

 Geography

-Located in the central part of Kazakhstan, near the Ishim River.
+Located in central Kazakhstan, along the Ishim River.

 Time Zone